-Figure 16 shows speed measured by the GPS receivers, the merge times according to the on-board system and the deviation from the latest computed plan by the off-board system.
-New plans were computed only when a vehicle exceeded a deviation of 30 s.
-We can see that the blue vehicle starts ca. 15 s too late and the second vehicle ca 17 s too early.
-This is partly because the starting point was on the motorway due to restrictions in the routing module and the off-board plan neglects the initial acceleration phase of the vehicle.
+Figure 16 shows speed measured by the GPS receivers, the merge times according to the onboard system, and the deviation from the latest computed plan by the off-board system.
+New plans were computed only when a vehicle exceeded a deviation of 30 seconds.
+We can see that the blue vehicle starts approximately 15 seconds too late and the second vehicle approximately 17 seconds too early.
+This is partly because the starting point was on the motorway due to restrictions in the routing module, and the off-board plan neglects the initial acceleration phase of the vehicle.
 However, also in a setting where the vehicle is operated by a human driver, such small deviations in the planned starting time are likely to occur.
 Both vehicles' on-board controllers manage to reduce the deviation considerably during their journey.
-The large spike in the deviation of the blue vehicle at 1125 s is a glitch in the deviation computation of the on-board system and triggered a re-computation of the plans.
-The purple vehicle starts 36 s too early.
-This was done intentionally since the second merge point shown in Figure 14 has no acceleration lane and the back-end plan did not consider the initial acceleration phase needed.
-Furthermore the driver has to wait for a gap in the stream of traffic to be able to enter the highway without acceleration lane.
-Normally, this would be resolved by the platoon coordinator updating the plans, however, due to the small number of test vehicles in the demonstration and the short distance driven after that point, this was handled by starting ahead of time and then having the on-board controller lower the vehicle speed compared to the plan.
-Finally, one can notice that strong occasional variations in speed in the second half of the experiment when all three vehicles are platooning.
-This is due to a minor time synchronization problem that sometimes triggered the platoon controller to increase the headway as a safety precaution.
-Since the purpose of the demonstration was the coordinated formation of platoons, this was not considered to be a problem for the experiment.
+The large spike in the deviation of the distance.

 Fig. 17.
 Zoom into Figure 15.
-Additionally the planned merge times are indicated with dashed black vertical lines and the actual merge locations according to the on-board system are indicated as vertical black lines.
+Additionally, the planned merge times are indicated with dashed black vertical lines, and the actual merge locations according to the on-board system are indicated with vertical black lines.